-- Addition and multiplication tables,
+- Know addition and multiplication tables

-- Knowledge of the complements of the number 10,
+- Know complements of the number 10

-- Knowledge of squares up to 15² (225) as well as the powers of 2,
+- Know squares up to 15² (225) as well as the powers of 2

-- Multiplying by powers of 10 with negative exponents (moving the decimal place to the left) and positive exponents (moving the decimal place to the right),
+- Multiplying by powers of 10 with negative exponents (moving the decimal place to the left) and positive exponents (moving the decimal place to the right)

-- Learning the special products: (a+b) ² = a²+2ab+b², (a-b) ² = a²-2ab+b², (a+b) (a-b) = a²-b²,
+- Learning any special method: (a+b) ² = a²+2ab+b², (a-b) ² = a²-2ab+b², (a+b) (a-b) = a²-b²

-- Learning the rules of factorisation,
+- Learning the rules of factorization

-- Knowledge of the orders of magnitude for Pi (3.14159), the Golden Ratio (1.618), etc.
+- Know the orders of magnitude for Pi (3.14159), the Golden Ratio (1.618), etc.

-Turn Numbers Into Shapes Or Objects
+Numbers Into Shapes Or Objects

 Look at the last digit

-If it’s even (0, 2, 4, 6, 8) or 5, it’ll be divisible by 2, 5, or 10.
+If it’s 0, 2, 4, 5, 6, or 8 you can divide it by 2, 5, or 10.

-For example, 22 ends with an even number so it’s divisible by 2, while 45 ends with a 5 and is divisible by 5.
+For example, 28 ends with an even number so it’s divisible by 2, while 55 ends with a 5 and is divisible by 5.

-150 ends with a 0 so it’s, therefore, divisible by 10.
+260 ends with a 0 so it’s, therefore, divisible by 10.

-A number divisible by 3 or 9?
+What about 3 or 9?
 Add up the digits to find out if the number is divisible by 3 or 9.

-In fact, a number is divisible by 3 if the sum of its digits is equal to a multiple of 3 (e.g.: 18 = 1 + 8 = 9, a multiple of 3).
+A number is divisible by 3 if the sum of its digits is equal to a multiple of 3 (e.g.: 18 = 1 + 8 = 9, a multiple of 3).

 A number is divisible by 9 if the sum of its digits is equal to a multiple of 9 (e.g.: 936, 9 + 3 + 6 = 18, which is 1 + 8 = 9, which is a multiple of 9).

-It should be noted that, if the sum of the digits is divisible by 3 and an even number, it’s divisible by 6 too.
+If the sum of the digits is divisible by 3 and an even number, it’s divisible by 6 too.